When we have chronic illness, our minds are quickly programmed to think about all the things we can no longer do.

 Should I sound “sick” on the phone?
 If I have the flu or laryngitis yes.
 I have severe pain and fatigue and some times I do lose my voice as a result, but generally I can talk.
 Why would I want to sound terrible if I’m able to sound otherwise?

 The caller the other day was someone I know and love.
 They were relieved I “sounded” well, so their comment of “Your voice sounds so well”, came from a place of love and concern in regards to me being chronically ill.

-It still caused a reaction in me as I heard myself respond, “Well it’s not my voice that’s the problem”
+It still caused a reaction in me as I heard myself respond, “Thankfully it’s not my voice with the problem”